 Afghanistan Medal 1878-80.
 No clasp (1099.
 Corpl.
 J. Pringle.
 78th Foot.)

-The Seaforth Highlanders (Ross-shire Buffs, The Duke of Albany's) Seaforth Highlanders: Was an infantry regiment of the British Army that was created in 1881, as a consequence of the far-reaching Cardwell reforms.
-The Seaforth Highlanders, were an amalgamation of, the 72nd (Duke of Albany's Own Highlanders) Regiment of Foot, with the 78th (Highlanders) Regiment of Foot (The Ross-Shire Buffs), which former regiments became the 1st and 2nd battalions respectively of the new Seaforth Highlanders regiment.
-The former 78th (Highlanders) Regiment of Foot (The Ross-Shire Buffs), had a long history of overseas campaign service 'East of Suez' principally in Persia, India and South East Asia, for which the 78th were awarded the distinction of an 'Elephant' with title 'Assaye' and had earned the below following battle honours:
+78th (Highlanders) Regiment of Foot (The Ross-Shire Buffs): The regiment had a long history of overseas campaign service 'East of Suez' principally in Persia, India and South East Asia, for which the 78th were awarded the distinction of an 'Elephant' with title 'Assaye' and had earned the below following battle honours:

 - Assaye